Xiao-A-lbert/tcpdump-Analyzing-Network-Traffic-1/README.md

 # tcpdump Analyzing Network Traffic 1

 <h2>Description</h2>
-In this task, I used tcpdump to example a pcap for suspicious malware that showed a GET request for a audiodg.exe from vietnam.
+In this task, I used tcpdump to examine a pcap for suspicious malware that showed a GET request for a audiodg.exe from vietnam.

 <h2>Languages and Utilities Used</h2>